BasPH/incubator-airflow/UPDATING.md

 ## Airflow Master

+### Unification of configuration
+There were multiple locations to access the Airflow configuration because the same methods were imported in multiple modules, and scripts imported from those multiple locations, resulting in a bit of spaghetti.
+This has been unified by creating a single entrypoint for configuration: `airflow.configuration.conf`.

 ### Changes in writing Logs to Elasticsearch

 The `elasticsearch_` prefix has been removed from all config items under the `[elasticsearch]` section.
 For example `elasticsearch_host` is now just `host`.